More Gamecocks Stories:

 conducted its first scrimmage of the preseason camp.

-FOUR GAMECOCKS NAMED TO MEDIA’S ALL-SEC TEAM
+GAMECOCKS NAMED TO MEDIA’S ALL-SEC TEAM

 S.C. – South Carolina placed four players on the 2013 Preseason All-SEC